-Taxation Structure: Taxation is one the major issues for stakeholders of online marketplaces.
-The micro enterprises with sales turn over of less than or up to ten million will be exempted from income tax for at least three years.
-This policy framework proposes that for the purposes of provincial sales tax online businesses should be incentivized and policies should be harmonized to avoid double taxation.
+Taxation Structure: Taxation is one of the major issues for stakeholders of e-Commerce platforms.
+This policy framework proposes that for the purposes of provincial sales tax, online businesses should be incentivized and policies should be harmonized to avoid double taxation.
 One of the priority areas will be simplification of tax procedures including GST.

 ICT Sector and Telecom Services in Pakistan: The Telecommunications sector in Pakistan was deregulated in 2003 and since then the sector has witnessed exponential growth.
 Since the launch of 3G/4G services in Pakistan in 2014, the market saw further development with an increase in the broadband subscribers from around 2% to over 30% in a period of 05 years.
-Several programs have been rolled out by the MoITT through the Universal Service Fund aimed at the provision of telecommunication services in commercially non-viable unserved/ underserved areas.
+Several programs have been rolled out by MoITT through the Universal Service Fund aimed at the provision of telecommunication services in commercially non-viable un-served/ under-served areas.
 Additionally, the National ICT R&D Fund programs have been launched to promote innovation, start-ups, entrepreneurship and human resource development in ICT sector.
-For supporting the equitable and sustainable growth of telecommunication/broadband services, the Government of Pakistan has established Universal Services Fund, USF Company envisions to enhance the outreach of telecommunication infrastructure and services to every locality of 100 people, with an average per user speed of 14.03 Mbps and one of the lowest prices of 1 GB data volume of under US\$ 1.85.
-The digital space of Pakistan has enabled the online marketplace, and grass roots connectivity has the potential to take income opportunities in every corner of the country.
+For supporting the equitable and sustainable growth of telecommunication/broadband services, the Government of Pakistan has established Universal Services Fund.
+USF Company envisions to enhance the outreach of telecommunication infrastructure and services to every locality of 100 people, with an average per user speed of 14.03 Mbps and one of the lowest prices of 1GB data volume of under US\$ 1.85.
+The digital space of Pakistan and grass root connectivity provides an opportunity to e-Commerce platforms for creating income possibilities across the country.
 Current ICT infrastructure offers an astounding opportunity to local and foreign investors in terms of online/ready consumers of e-Commerce services.

 Logistics and e-Commerce: In Pakistan, business-to-consumer (B2C) e-Commerce model has grown significantly in the last few years and this trend is likely to continue.
 Logistics play a pivotal role in the B2C model.
 The main area of concern to be addressed is system automation of B2C players and third-party-logistics (3PL) businesses.
-In addition, within the framework of Pakistan's National Transport Policy a policy on logistics shall be formulated to address concerns relating to e-Commerce industry including expeditious processing for export of low-priced small consumer goods.
+In addition, within the framework of Pakistan's National Transport Policy, a policy on logistics shall be formulated to address concerns relating to e-Commerce industry including expeditious processing for export of low-priced small consumer goods.

 Data protection and Investment: Data is termed as 'oil' of the digital industry and is the most valuable resource in the digital economy.
-To unleash the true potential of e-Commerce, it is essential to have effective data protection laws and enable local digital industry to make proper use of the data generated in Pakistan.
-Ministry of Information Technology and Telecommunication (MoITT) has recently initiated the process of formulating Pakistan Cloud Policy and Draft Data Protection Act is at an advance stage of consultations.
+To unleash the true potential of e-Commerce, it is essential to have effective data protection laws and enable the local digital industry to make proper use of the data generated in Pakistan.
+Ministry of Information Technology and Telecommunication (MoITT) has recently initiated the process of formulating Pakistan's first Cloud Policy and the Draft Data Protection Act is at an advance stage of consultations.
 The said policy will also address issues concerning data protection in e-Commerce.
-Investment in e-Commerce and digitization of the economy is a priority area and BoI will come up with an incentive mechanism.
+Investment in e-Commerce and digitization of the economy is a priority area and Board of Investment will come up with an incentive mechanism in this regard.

-Global Connectivity and participation in Multilateral Negotiations: Pakistan needs to stay abreast of global developments and take part in multilateral negotiations to safeguard its interests while constantly strengthening its institutions with international trends.
+Global Connectivity and participation in Multilateral Negotiations: Pakistan needs to stay abreast of the global developments and take part in multilateral negotiations to safeguard its interests while constantly strengthening its institutions vis-a-vis international trends.